-Before you make an information request, it is important for you to know that the information that we can provide is, as is necessary, limited by the Independent Commissioner Against Corruption Act.
+Before you make an information request, it is important for you to know that the information we can provide is necessarily limited by the Independent Commissioner Against Corruption Act.

-We are committed to publishing as much information as possible on our website and through our annual report.
-You may be able to find the information you need without having to make a Freedom of Information request.
+We are committed to publishing as much information as possible on our website and in our annual report.

-For more information surrounding Freedom of Information requests, refer to the Information Commissioner for the NT’s website.
+For more information about Freedom of Information requests, refer to the Information Commissioner for the NT’s website.